Study identifies CD9 as a novel target to prevent senescence and treat vascular aging.

 Importantly, blocking CD9 using an anti-mouse CD9 antibody or genetic ablation of CD9 prevented atherosclerotic plaque formation in the aorta and aortic sinus in different atherosclerosis mouse models, highlighting the potential clinical usefulness of CD9 inhibition to prevent and treat atherosclerosis .

 This study was a collaborative effort between the Department of Biochemistry and Molecular Biology and the Smart-aging Convergence Research Center, Yeungnam University, Republic of Korea, as well as the Personalized Genomic Medicine Research Center, Korea Research Institute of Bioscience and Biotechnology, Republic of Korea.

 Although this is the first study mechanistically linking CD9 to cellular senescence and atherosclerosis, the idea that CD9 is involved in atherosclerosis is not new.
 Nearly 30 years ago, Rubinstein and colleagues showed that CD9 is expressed at high levels in platelets, triggering platelet activation and aggregation – which play a key role in the atherothrombotic process .
-The role of CD9 in atherosclerosis was further supported by numerous subsequent studies [4, 5, 6].

 The study by Jung Hee Cho et al. provided strong evidence supporting the importance of CD9 in promoting endothelial cell senescence and atherosclerosis, suggesting that agents modulating CD9 may emerge as novel strategies for the prevention and treatment of atherosclerosis among other age-related cardiac diseases.
 However, future clinical studies are required to confirm the ability of CD19-targeting agents to prevent vascular aging and atherosclerotic plaque formation in humans.